By Kevin Bobowski and Erik Newton

 Google is advocating for AMP strongly and has indicated it will become a factor in other types of content ranking.
-We believe the community should keep an eye on it by tracking AMP Preferred pages in BrightEdge and consider using BrightEdge Intelligent Experiences to find and create content because it automatically creates AMP-enabled pages for our customers.
+We believe the community should keep an eye on it by tracking AMP Preferred pages in BrightEdge and consider using BrightEdge Content to find and create content because it automatically creates AMP-enabled pages for our customers.

 Thanks for the comprehensive presentation!
 Do you still consider Striking Distance terms, terms in positions 3-20?

 Thanks for joining us.
 Yes, we think that is a good range because positions 3, 2, and 1 get disproportionate exposure and traffic, especially in mobile.
 Given the mobile-first push, we are recommending customers to track mobile and desktop separately as we are seeing different results on 73% of queries already and rising each month.